Doctors try to make sense of cancer's genetic jumble

 The company's FoundationOne test costs $5,800.
 It scans a single tumor sample for more than 200 genetic alterations known to be at work in cancers and gives doctors a report suggesting both approved drugs and ones being tested in clinical trials.
 Pellini said the company plans to expand the number of gene mutations its test analyzes as the science advances.

-"Clearly, the diagnostic companies are going in this direction and we must go in this direction," said Dr. Paolo Paoletti, president of oncology for GlaxoSmithKline.
+"Clearly, the diagnostic companies are going in this direction and we must go in this direction," said Dr. Paolo Paoletti, president of oncology for GlaxoSmithKline (GSK.L).

 Other countries are trying different approaches to adopting more sophisticated methods of cancer diagnostics.
 France's government-run healthcare system has selected several regional labs to which tumor tissue can be sent from across the country, Paoletti said.